Wards Cove Packing Co. v. Atonio: Facts

-A group of nonwhite cannery workers including Frank Atonio filed suit in District Court citing Title VII of the Civil Rights Act of 1964 complaining that the Wards Cove Packing Company, a company that operated several Alaskan salmon canneries, was using discriminatory hiring practices that resulted in a large number of the skilled permanent jobs that mostly did not involve working in a cannery (referred to as "noncannery" positions) to be filled by white workers, and a large number of the unskilled seasonal cannery jobs to be filled by local nonwhite workers.
-In this case the nonwhite workers were predominantly native Alaskans and Filipinos (Alaskeros).
+A group of nonwhite cannery workers (most of them native Alaskans and Filipino Alaskeros) including Frank Atonio filed suit in District Court citing Title VII of the Civil Rights Act of 1964.
+They alleged that the Wards Cove Packing Company, a company that operated several Alaskan salmon canneries, was using discriminatory hiring practices, resulting in most of the unskilled seasonal cannery jobs being filled by nonwhite workers, while the skilled permanent "non-cannery" jobs, which paid significantly more, were largely filled by white workers.

 Judgments

 The District Court found in favor of the company.

 The workers appealed to the United States Court of Appeals for the Ninth Circuit, which reversed the District Court decision, stating the workers had made a prima facie case of disparate impact.
 The decision was based on statistics provided by the workers that showed a high percentage of nonwhite workers in the cannery jobs and a low percentage of the skilled noncannery jobs filled by nonwhite workers.
-The court also ruled that if a substantial difference in the racial composition of the available population and the composition of the positions was found, it was up to the claimants to prove that this was due to discriminatory hiring practices.
+The court also ruled that if a substantial difference in the racial composition of the available population and the composition of the positions was found, it was then incumbent upon the employers to prove that this was not due to discriminatory hiring practices.

 The company then appealed the Court of Appeals' ruling to the United States Supreme Court.
 The Supreme Court determined that the Court of Appeals had erred by using inappropriate statistics and comparison.
 The majority determined that the proper comparison was to compare the percentage of nonwhite workers in noncannery jobs with the percentage of the available labor pool that were nonwhite and who had the appropriate skills to perform the noncannery jobs.

 The Supreme Court remanded the case back to the Court of Appeals with instructions to use the more appropriate comparison.
 Further if, on remand, the Respondents did establish a prima facie disparate-impact case, the Petitioners would then need to "produce evidence of a legitimate business justification" for the hiring practices that created the disparity.